Houssamyeagear/Blackjack-Not-full-designed-game./README.md

 answer1 = input("Hello, would you like to play some blackjack?\n")
 if answer1.lower() == "yes":
-    print("Roll a die.
+    print("Roll a dice.
 You have to keep getting numbers until you reach 21.
 If you fail, you'll have one chance against the house.\n") roll1 = random.randint(1, 10)
     print(str(roll1) + " This is your first roll.
 Keep rolling until you reach 21.\n") roll2 = random.randint(1, 10)